-3. The Director shall, as a special exception according to Chapter 23.76, demonstrate compliance with the requirements ((according to)) of Section 23.58C.040 or Section structural frame for the structure.
+3. The Director shall, as a special exception according to Chapter 23.76, demonstrate compliance with the requirements ((according to)) of Section 23.58C.040 or Section requirements ((according to)) of subsection 23.58C.050.C; and

 4. The final plans that include the structural frame for the structure shall